opencog/docker/README.md

   image.
 It provides the basic development environment for the language learning project.

-* `opencog/opencog-dev:cli`: This depends on the
-  `opencog/atomspace:latest` image.
-It installs all supported opencog repos and tools, including `as-moses`.

-* `opencog/opencog-dev:ide`: To be used for developing using IDEs.
-   QtCreator is installed.

-* `opencog/opencog-jupyter`: Above, plus a Jupyter notebook.

 ## Usage
 * To run the demos and other containers, docker must be installed.
   Instructions can be found [here](https://docs.docker.com/installation/).